erinlmcguire/garminconnect_heatmaps/README.md

 # Configuration
 -------------------
+-Export all of your activities as gpx manually or using one of the scripts on Github.
+Strava also has a tool to download all your activity data.
 -Add your Google Maps API key to the code
+-Update the directory that contains the gpx activity files

 # Deployment
 --------------